Senior Citizen Moving Services: A Guide for Retirees in Dubai

 What Safety Modifications Should Be Made Before a Senior Moves In?

-Safety modifications should be completed before the senior arrives at the new home.
 Conducting a thorough accessibility audit and making these changes in advance prevents accidents during the vulnerable first days of adjustment:

 - Bathroom: Install grab bars near the toilet and inside the shower.
 Add a non-slip mat to the shower floor and a shower seat if needed.